hukai916/scatacseqflow/README.md

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.

-The development of the pipeline is guided by the nf-core [TEMPLATE](https://github.com/nf-core/tools/tree/master/nf_core/pipeline-template).
+The development of the pipeline is guided by  [nf-core TEMPLATE](https://github.com/nf-core/tools/tree/master/nf_core/pipeline-template).

 ## Pipeline summary